-Successful applicants will have obtained a Bachelor’s degree from a US or Canadian institution by completing at minimum 3 years of undergraduate coursework….The David Geffen School of Medicine at UCLA does not evaluate specific prerequisite coursework.
-Instead, applicants are given the flexibility to demonstrate mastery of competency areas throughout their unique academic history(Source)
+Successful applicants will have obtained a Bachelor’s degree from a US or Canadian institution by completing a minimum 3 years of undergraduate coursework…The David Geffen School of Medicine at UCLA does not evaluate specific prerequisite coursework.
+Instead, applicants are given the flexibility to demonstrate mastery of competency areas throughout their unique academic history.

 Does Community College look bad for medical school?

-As for whether community college credits look bad for medical school, there’s a few schools of thought…
+As for whether community college credits look bad for medical school, there are a few schools of thought…

 - Doing prerequisites at community college can look like you’ve taken the “easy road”